a3-audio/a3-system/Controller_Motion/softwaredesign.md

 - Touchdisplay onRelease: Plays Motion from cachefile
 - Buttonmatrix long press: Stores cachefile to BUTTON
 - Encorder Double Push: Exit to PLAYMODE

-### PLAYMODE: STOP
-- Somewhere should be a resetbutton, or steady scenes in patterns?

 ## SETUPMODE
 Encoder 1-4: Double-Push.